 What is the difference between an integrated motorhome and a semi-integrated motorhome?

-The kitchen area in the integrated motorhome occasionally offers additional surface area.
+The kitchen area in the integrated motorhome occasionally offers additional surface area or kitchen devices.
 Photo: Laika

 learn more about the integrated motorhomes by Carado